niharikasrivatsa/Projectify/README.md

 3) Add all files you want to push:
     - `git add .` to add all changed files
     - `git add [filepath]` to add a specific file
-4) Commit the files + add a cute/informative message 😻
+4) Commit the files + add a nice descriptive message 😻
     - `git commit -m "describe your changes"`
 5) Push your commit!
     - `git push`
-    - YAYAYAY u did it fr ‼️🎉
+    - YAYAYAY u did it ‼️🎉

 Note: you can also do this through VS Code in Source Control